 Alcoholism is a Disease, Not a Choice

 According to most health associations, alcoholism is a disease.
 Once an alcohol abuse problem becomes dependency and eventually alcoholism, quitting becomes a great challenge.
-Many alcoholics live in denial, believing they don’t have a problem.
+Many alcoholics live in denial, believing they do not have a problem.
 Others have moments when they realize they have a problem, but fear of withdrawal symptoms prevent them from staying sober.

 As with any addiction, long-time alcohol abuse changes the way the brain functions.
-If an alcoholic suddenly stops drinking or cuts dosage drastically, withdrawal symptoms begin to appear.
+If an alcoholic suddenly stops drinking or cuts their dosage drastically, withdrawal symptoms begin to appear.
 Alcoholism withdrawal symptoms can be severe and even dangerous, particularly for heavy or longtime drinkers.

 Alcoholism withdrawal symptoms can vary slightly from person to person.
 Certain factors determine how severe withdrawal will be.
-Some of these factors include genetics, family history of alcoholism, the presence of any underlying emotional disorders, socioeconomic status or living a stressful lifestyle.
+Some of these factors include genetics, family history of alcoholism, the presence of any underlying emotional disorders, socioeconomic status, or living a stressful lifestyle.